jjedis/vite-booking-project/README.md

-🗓️ Massage Booking Calendar – Project Overview
+Massage Booking App

-This project is a responsive web-app for booking a massage.
-It allows users to:

-- View available times
+A full-stack web application for booking massage services.
+Built as a personal project to gain hands-on experience with React, TypeScript, and Node.js.

+Tech Stack
+Frontend

+- React + TypeScript (Vite)
+- CSS, Bootstrap
-- Select a service duration and type
+- Motion.dev (animations and swipe gestures)

-- Choose a date within the next four weeks
+Backend

+- Node.js
+- SQL database
+- JWT authentication

+Features

-- Choose an available time
+- Browse available time slots by date and service type

-- View different layouts for mobile and desktop
+- Responsive layout — separate views for mobile and desktop

-🔐 Planned Backend Features

-The backend will be implemented once the frontend is stable.
-Planned features include:

-- User authentication (login, account creation, role handling)
+- User authentication — registration, login, and role-based access

-- SQL database for securely storing:

-  - Customer information

-  - Booking history

-  - Service configurations

-- API endpoints for managing bookings and availability
+- Database-backed bookings and availability

-- Secure communication between frontend and backend

-The calendar interface is fully responsive, using a mobile-optimized grid layout and a more detailed desktop layout with inline time selection.

-🧩 Tech Stack

-- React (TypeScript)

-- CSS for layout and animation

-- Bootstrap for components

-- Motion.dev for animation and swipe-support
+- Swipe gestures and animations on mobile

-- Node.js for server side ( not done )

-🕓 Project Status
+Project Status

-This project is not urgent and is being developed whenever time allows.
-The point of the project is to gain experience and learn new technologies i have not used or i`m not very experienced in (React and node mostly).
-Features and styling are added step-by-step as needed.

-⭐ Current Goals

-- Improve UI consistency between mobile and desktop

-- Expand time availability logic

-- Finish the frontend so backend work can begin
+Work in progress.
+Core features are functional — auth, database, and booking flow are up and running.